Originally written by Vanessa Pike-Russell

 Great to use in deeper water dishes to enable crabs the traction they need to get in and out, plus acts as a decoration.

 Perfect for creating ramps in and out of your water pools so there is no risk of a hermit crab getting trapped in the pool with no way out.

 There are many types of plastic or fabric plants and vines which can improve the look of your crabarium, as well as to add entertainment for the crabs as they climb over, hide under and travel among the greenery.
 It is a good idea to create some dark spots in the tank, but be careful that they can’t climb out!

 The basic substrate mix of play sand and coco fiber is sufficient but you want to create a more realistic environment you can add some additional items to the substrate.
 If you can mix these in at the time you are setting up your tank that is ideal.
 Once your crabs are down molting it’s difficult to add more items.
-You can add coco bark (often sold as Orchid Bark), crushed oyster shells and leaf litter (pesticide free) from known safe trees.
+You can add coco bark (often sold as Orchid Bark), crushed oyster shells.
+Leaf litter (pesticide free) from known safe trees can be added on top but should not be mixed in.
 You can check out list of safe and unsafe wood.

 - Glass Tank

 - Dishes – 2 deep dishes for water, you can use scallop shells for food